How many times has this happened to you?

 4) Meditate On the Regular

 Getting your “om” on has been shown in several studies to not only make it easier for insomniacs to get to sleep, but also to increase sleep quality for non-insomniacs.
 Not sure where to start?
-Try these three effective meditations to fast-track your zen.
+Yoga is a great way to start upping your mindfulness game.

 5) Work Out

 The earlier the better if you have trouble nodding off at night.
 Like meditation, exercise has been shown in study after study to improve sleep quality, and the more consistent the exercise habit, the better the results – some insomniacs have reported better sleep after a 16-week exercise program than after the first session.

 6) Get Right Out of Bed In the Morning

 If hitting the snooze button is the first thing you do each morning, you might want to reevaluate your getting-up ritual.
 Though you might feel like you’re giving yourself five more minutes of rest to fuel your day, you’re actually doing the opposite.
 Those between-alarm minutes of dozing are very light, and actually less restful than the sleep you just emerged from.
 Counterintuitive as it might seem, getting out of bed right away will improve your overall sleep quality.